-Choosing a new project in Israel — 10 factors to consider
+Buying a home in a new project in Israel — 10 factors to consider

-There are ten important factors to consider in determining the desirability of a new home in Israel:
+There are ten important factors to consider in determining the desirability of a home in a new project in Israel:

 - Plans – make sure you understand the layout of the apartment and how big the rooms are actually going to be.
-Two 5-room apartments could have very different layouts where one is significantly more practical and suitable for your family than the other.
+Two 5-room apartments could have very different layouts where one is significantly more practical and suitable to your needs than the other.
 Try to see the potential in each home and figure out which one would work best for you.
 (Read more on “Understanding the Builder’s Plans”)

 - Price – make sure you are comparing apples to apples.
 Find out the price of the actual apartment in question and ask what extras you will have to pay.
 Sometimes you are obligated to pay for the builder’s legal fees and several other ‘surprise’ items.
 Additionally, try to get an idea of how flexible the price is.
-In some cases there is very little room to negotiate, while in others there could be as much as 10% to talk about.
-If a builder has just started marketing the project, he may be more flexible on price in order to gain momentum.
+In some cases there is very little room to negotiate, while in others there could be as much as 3-5% to talk about.
+If a builder has just started marketing the new project in Israel, he may be more flexible on price in order to gain momentum.
 If he has just a few remaining units, he may well be uncompromising on price or on the other hand, he may be willing to go down, for the sake of quickly finishing and moving on to the next project.

-- Builder – try to find out as much as possible about the builder (‘kablan‘) or construction company.
+- Developer – try to find out as much as possible about the developer (‘kablan‘) or construction company.
 Where has he built before?
 What else and where else is he building now?
-How much has been borrowed to build this development?
+How much money has been borrowed to build this development?
 How long has he been in the business for?
 What reputation does he have?
 How flexible is he in terms of making changes to the property during the construction phase?
 What is said about the quality of his workmanship?
 Materials and finishing’s?
 After-sales service?

-- Mother Nature – By this I refer to the view from the apartment, the outdoor space, and the exposure to light and air.
+- Mother Nature – By this we refer to the view from the apartment, the outdoor space, and the exposure to light and air.
 Make sure you understand which direction the property in question will be facing.
 What are the implications of this position?
 When will there be sunlight in the apartment?
 Which rooms will be light and which dark?
 Which rooms will be warm and which will be cool?
 What will I be looking at from my bedroom window and what is the view from my balcony?
 Is the view here to stay or will a new development pop up over there?
 What outdoor space am I getting?
 The same 100 square meters of garden in two different homes could look very different in reality.
 One could have a large patch of grass at the back of the house, while the other could have a wrap-around garden which gives you a bit on this side, a little on that and a tiny patch at the back i.e. no significant area if the kids want to pay ball.

-- Status– Find out exactly what stage of construction each project is at.
+- Status– Find out exactly what stage of construction each new project in Israel is at.
 If you want to make changes you’ll need to know what has been done so far?
 Is it too late to make modifications?
 What can/cannot be done now?
 Will there be additional costs for making my changes at this stage?
 Find out also about stage of sales campaign?
 When did sales begin?
 Has the builder sold at least 50% of the project yet?
 What units are available for purchase?
 There are usually some units in a project that have advantages over others.
 In most cases, the best apartments sell first.
 Which project has the best units left?

 - Mifrat Techni – these are the technical specifications of the apartment detailing the materials and finishing’s that the builder uses and supplies in the process of construction.
 Features include types and sizes of floor tiles, doors and door handles, windows, kitchen cabinets, electrical, water and gas points, toilets, sinks and faucets, banisters, bars, screens, among other items.
 It is very important that you familiarize yourself with what you will be receiving in your new property and ensure that there will be flexibility if you want to make changes or upgrades.
 It is amazing to see the wide range of quality between different builders’ Mifratim, so don’t make any assumptions.
-If you don’t understand what the Mifrat is telling you, ask your lawyer to explain or hire a professional who can go through point by point with you and even help you negotiate with the builder.
+If you don’t understand what the Mifrat is telling you, ask your lawyer to explain or hire a professional who can go through point by point with you and help you negotiate with the builder.

 - Accessibility – If you have small children in strollers, elderly parents or a wheelchair-bound family member, you should think very carefully about accessibility in the property.
 Find out exactly how many stairs there will be to get into the house or apartment building.
 Is it possible to build a ramp?
-Perhaps the builder can already do it for you.
+Perhaps the builder can do it for you.
 Is there an elevator? is it a shabbat elevator?
 How close is it to my front door?
 Is there any other way to gain access to the property?

 At BuyItInIsrael, we offer professional consulting services to assist buyers in narrowing down the choice of new projects that suit their individual preferences, understanding the differences between the various projects, and choosing the project that is most suitable.

-© Copyright 2016.
+© Copyright 2020.

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.